Shubham28Chopra/shubdoesanalytics/README.md

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)

-### Profit & Loss analysis for a sample super store
+### Profit & Loss analysis for a sample superstore
 [Publication](https://www.mdpi.com/1424-8220/22/8/3048)

 Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
 This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
 The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.